coloquium/kollokvium/README.md

 ## Set up on host

 If you want to host "only" client, copy index.html, img,build and css folders into your site and/or folder.
-To host application deploy all in your hosting enviorment
+To host application deploy all in your hosting enviorment.

 ## Other